Radish alpha

 Reading a patch

-Inside a patch, two tabs structure the view:
+Inside a patch, three tabs structure the main view:

-• Activity — a chronological timeline of revisions, reviews, comments, and the eventual merge.
+• Activity — a chronological timeline of revisions, reviews, comments, lifecycle changes (archive / draft / reopen) and the eventual merge.
 Each event links to the author who produced it.

 • Changes — the unified diff of the latest revision against its base.
 Files are grouped, hunks are headed with line ranges, and additions and deletions are coloured accordingly.